12.01.2024

 From acquiring knowledge to acquiring skills

 It has always been a challenge to understand our world, especially today.
 Due to developments such as globalisation, climate change and automation, more and more is in motion and everything seems to be connected to everything else.
 This is also reflected in the education plan: How can the dimensions of globalisation be characterised politically, socially, economically and ecologically?
 And what influence do humans with fossil fuels have on the carbon cycle?
-In order to understand these complexities, make informed decisions and act in a crisis-proof manner, the generation of the future will need not only knowledge and values, but also an equally complex mix of special skills - the so-called "Future Skills" (also: future skills or 21st century skills).
+In order to understand these complexities, make informed decisions and act in a crisis-proof manner, the generation of the future will need not only knowledge and values, but also an equally complex mix of special skills - the so-called "Future Skills" (also: 21st century skills).
 What future skills are there and what do they achieve?

 Mastering complexity with Future Skills